129 Cars - This American Life

 Act Seven

-Web Extra: Joe Monti’s real name is Joe Montalbano.
+Joe Monti’s real name is Joe Montalbano.
 But when he started in the car business, he didn't want to lose a sale because a customer couldn’t keep his name straight so he simplified it for the job.
 He's one of the managers of the used cars department at Town and Country.
 Sarah Koenig reports on what it'll mean if he doesn’t make this month’s goal.
-(This story was not in the radio broadcast of the episode.)
 (7 minutes)

 Act Eight